legionth/php-http-server-react/README.md

 If you use the `HttpBodyStream` the whole transfer will be [chunked encoded](https://en.wikipedia.org/wiki/Chunked_transfer_encoding), other values set for `Transfer-Encoding` will be ignored.

 Check out the `examples` folder how your computation could look like.

+### Create a proxy server

+You can make a proxy server out of this package.
+Just use the callback function to validate the destination of your request to create a TCP connection and forward the request.

+Check out the `examples` folder how a simple proxy server could look like.

 ## Install